New classes of quantum anomalous Hall crystals in multilayer graphene: Abstract

 \section{Abstract}

 The recent experimental observation of quantum anomalous Hall (QAH) effects in the rhombohedrally stacked pentalayer graphene has motivated theoretical discussions on the possibility of quantum anomalous Hall crystal (QAHC), a topological version of Wigner crystal.
-Conventionally Wigner crystal was assumed to have a period $a_{\text{crystal}}=1/\sqrt{n}$ locked to the density $n$.
-In this work we propose new types of topological Wigner crystals labeled as QAHC-$z$ with period $a_{\text{crystal}}=\sqrt{z/n}$.
-In rhombohedrally stacked graphene aligned with hexagon boron nitride~(hBN), we find parameter regimes where QAHC-2 and QAHC-3 have lower energy than the conventional QAHC-1 at total filling $\nu=1$ per moir\'e unit cell.
+Conventional topological Wigner crystals typically have one electron per unit cell.
+In this work we propose new types of topological Wigner crystals labeled as QAHC-$z$, with $z$ electrons per unit cell.
+In the pentalayer graphene system, we find parameter regimes where QAHC-2 and QAHC-3 have lower energy than the conventional QAHC-1 at total filling $\nu=1$ per moir\'e unit cell.
 These states all have total Chern number $C_\mathrm{tot}=1$ and are consistent with the QAH effect observed in the experiments.
-The larger period QAHC states have better kinetic energy due to the unique Mexican-hat dispersion of the pentalayer graphene, which can compensate for the loss in the interaction energy.
-Unlike QAHC-1, QAHC-2 and QAHC-3 also break the moir\'e translation symmetry and are sharply distinct from a moir\'e band insulator.
-We also briefly discuss the competition between integer QAHC and fractional QAHC states at filling $\nu=2/3$.
-Besides, we notice the importance of the moir\'e potential.
-A larger moir\'e potential can greatly change the phase diagram and even favors a QAHC-1 ansatz with $C=2$ Chern band.
+The larger period QAHC states have lower kinetic energy due to the unique Mexican-hat dispersion of the pentalayer graphene, which can compensate for the loss in the interaction energy.
+Unlike QAHC-1, QAHC-2 and QAHC-3 break the moir\'e translation symmetry and are sharply distinct from a moir\'e band insulator.
+We also briefly discuss the competition between integer QAH and fractional QAH states at filling $\nu=2/3$.
+Moreover, we find that a stronger moir\'e potential can significantly change the phase diagram and even favors a QAHC-1 ansatz with $C=2$ Chern band.

 \textbf{Introduction} Fractional quantum anomalous Hall~(FQAH) effects, defined as fractional quantum Hall (FQH) effects \cite{stormer1999fractional,jain1989composite} at zero magnetic field, have been theoretically proposed to be possible in a narrow Chern band \cite{sun2011nearly,sheng2011fractional,neupert2011fractional,regnault2011fractional,tang2011high,wang2011fractional,bergholtz2013topological,parameswaran2013fractional,PhysRevB.84.165107}.
 In recent years, various moir\'e systems have been proposed as promising candidates \cite{zhang2019nearly,wu2019topological,ledwith2020fractional,repellin2020chern,abouelkomsan2020particle,wilhelm2021interplay,li2021spontaneous,crepel2023fci,devakul2023magic,gao2023untwisting,ghorashi2023topological}.
 Integer quantum anomalous Hall (QAH) effects have been reported in twisted bilayer graphene (TBG) aligned with hexagon boron nitride (hBN) \cite{sharpe2019emergent,serlin2020intrinsic}, ABC-trilayer graphene/hBN moir\'e system \cite{chen2020tunable}, transition metal dichalcogenide (TMD) moir\'e heterobilayers \cite{li2021quantum} and homobilayers \cite{doi:10.1126/science.adi4728}.
 Later, FQAH was finally realized in twisted MoTe$_2$ homobilayers \cite{cai2023signatures,zeng2023thermodynamic,park2023observation,PhysRevX.13.031037} and rhombohedrally stacked pentalayer graphene \cite{lu2023fractional,waters2024interplay}.
 In twisted MoTe$_2$, the first valence band has a nonzero Chern number $C=1$ \cite{wu2019topological,yu2020giant,devakul2021magic}, resembling a Landau level, which makes FQAH states at fractional fillings quite natural.
 In contrast, in the pentalayer graphene system, even the integer QAH effect at $\nu=1$ is a surprise because the moir\'e potential is too weak to open a band gap.